3 - The Relationship That Drives Everything

 Your relationship with yourself has to be built.

-Every person who ever learned to walk fell down thousands of times.
+Every person who learned to walk fell at least 40,000 times.

 That's not failure.